Best Steel Gravel Bikes in 2023

 The State Bicycle Co.
 4130 All-Road is another steel-framed gravel bike ready for adventure.
 The steel frame helps to absorb trail chatter, making for a smoother ride.

-This bike has clearance for a 700x38c or a 650b x 2.1″ wheelset, giving you plenty of options for different terrains and seasons.
+This bike has clearance for 700x38c or a 650b x 2.1″ tires, giving you plenty of options for different terrains and seasons.
 The stock tires are Vittoria Terreno Zero 38c tubeless-ready or 2.1″ Vittoria Barzo.

-As with most SBC bikes, the 4130 All-Road uses stock components, including a simple 1×11-speed drivetrain, mechanical disc brakes, and tubeless-ready double-wall rims.
+As with most SBC bikes, the 4130 All-Road uses the brand’s proprietary components, including a simple 1×11-speed drivetrain, mechanical disc brakes, and tubeless-ready double-wall rims.
 These are low-performance but durable components.

 Overall, this is a budget gravel bike that makes a great, cheap starter for riders with a tight budget who do a mix of paved and off-road riding.

-Available in both 700c and 650b wheel configurations, the All-City Gorilla Monsoon is one of the best steel gravel bikes around.
+The All-City Zig Zag is one of the best steel gravel bikes around.

-Other notable features include the Tranz-X dropper post, tubeless-ready rims, and grippy WTB Riddler tires for a durable and controlled ride off-road.
+Other notable features include the lightweight carbon fiber fork, carbon fiber rims, and grippy Teravail Rampart tires for a durable and controlled ride off-road.

-Whether you’re after a backcountry adventure or a long bikepacking trip, the Kona Rove DL is a great steel-framed gravel bike option.
+Whether you’re after a backcountry adventure or a long bikepacking trip, the Salsa Fargo 5.6 is a great steel-framed gravel bike to choose.

 Does Your Gravel Bike Need a Dropper Post?